yellow0125/final/proposal/Proposal.md

 - easy to save recipes

 #### Q5 What is innovative about your app idea?
 What will be particularly surprising or elegant about the concept?
+In current market, there are either social media app or cooking teaching app.
+Our Foofriend is an unique app combine both social & cooking features.
+In this app, people can make friends who have similar taste or can share their own receipts to become a cheif KOL.
+As a social media app, we focus only in cooking.
+As a receipt sharing app, we have social features.

 #### Q6 What about your app will keep people engaged using it for a long time, even once the novelty wears off?
+- Eating is one of the basic desire from human.
+- We would make policies to encourage our user share their new receipts in a certain frequency, which would enlarge our content and keep attracking our users
+- Because of social feature, our user need check from time to time to see if any message/ updates.

 #### Q7 What are the top potential weaknesses of your application idea and how will you address them?
+- Not all people are foodie, so the population of our target user is a question.
+To solve this problem, we can increase our attractness for the target user and increase their stickness to our app.
+- As a social media app, the initial marketing of our app is important.
+We need consider how to attract people to user our app, how to make good content as soon as possible to retain our customer.
+To solve this problem, we can make content encouraging policy and reward our user if they share their receipts in our app.

 #### Q8 Will you be able to design, build, and test this app before the end of the semester?
+-Yes.
+There are very mature apps for both social media and cooking that we can refer to.